 OSHA requires that all lift trucks be inspected at least daily before being put into use.
 If you are operating your lift trucks around the clock, then they must be inspected at the beginning of each shift.
 Contrary to what many people believe, OSHA does not require these inspections to be kept in writing.
 However, it is strongly recommended that employers document all inspections.
 If inspections are not documented, it will be very difficult to track and prove that they were completed.
 It is also essential that all operators know how to properly conduct a pre-shift inspection of their lift truck, and having an actual "checklist" will help ensure that operators know what to inspect.

 The pre-shift daily inspection consists of both a visual inspection and an operational inspection.
 The visual inspection, sometimes referred to as a pre-start inspection, should be conducted with the key in the "off" position.
-At minimum the operator needs to be well versed on what to look for when doing a visual inspection and the checklist should include the following components:
+At minimum the operator needs to be well versed on what to look for when doing a visual inspection and operational inspection, and the checklist should include the following components:

 - Lift / Lower System – A malfunctioning lift/lower system could result in dropping of load and result in a crushing injury